koopticon/MLOPS-fraud-detection-/README.md

 # Fraud Detection — ML Lifecycle Management with MLflow

-AIN-3009 MLOps term project.
-An end-to-end machine-learning lifecycle for **credit-card fraud detection**, managed with MLflow: experiment tracking, model training and tuning, deployment, monitoring, and a model registry.

 ## Why fraud detection
 The dataset is extremely imbalanced (~0.2% frauds), which makes every MLOps